nid666/breakfastProject/docs/pancakes.md

 ## Directions:

-1. In the large bowl, mix the flour, baking powder, salt, and sugar.
+1. In the large bowl, mix the flour, baking powder, salt, and sugar

-    Pour the milk, eggs, and melted butter in the center and begin to stir until it reaches a smooth consistency
+2. Pour the milk, eggs, and melted butter in the center

+3. Begin to stir until it reaches a smooth consistency

-2. Heat an oiled pan over medium heat.
-Pour 1/4^th cup of batter onto it and cook until browned on both sides.
+4. Heat an oiled pan over medium heat

+5. Pour 1/4^th cup of batter onto it

+6. Cook until browned on both sides

 {% include footer.md %}